 - paid time off for antenatal care

-- EU targets to provide affordable childcare so there is no choice between a career and children
+- EU targets to provide affordable childcare so there is no choice between a career and child

 In terms of employment rates, leaders of EU countries jointly agreed to set a target of 75% for the whole of the 28-country bloc, with each country agreeing its own target within that, based on current performance.